-If you are also eligible for federal family and medical leave, the Foundation will maintain, for up to a maximum of twelve (12) work-weeks, any group health insurance coverage that you were provided before the leave on the same terms as if you had continued to work.
-In some instances, the Foundation may recover premiums it paid to maintain health coverage if you do not return to work following pregnancy disability leave.
+If you are also eligible for federal family and medical leave (FMLA), ASI will maintain, for up to a maximum of twelve (12) work-weeks, any group health insurance coverage that you were provided before the leave on the same terms as if you had continued to work.
+In some instances, ASI may recover premiums it paid to maintain health coverage if you do not return to work following pregnancy disability leave.